-Figure 3.
-Headset B (TRRS) connection pinout chart

-Stereo Line Input

-The Model 207 provides a 3.5 mm 3-conductor TRS jack for interfacing with a source of unbalanced stereo line-level audio.
+Figure 4.
+Phones Out (TRS) connection pinout chart Stereo Line Input The Model 207A provides a 3-conductor (TRS) 3.5 mm jack for interfacing with a source of unbalanced stereo line-level audio.
 The nominal level of the unbalanced source is expected to be in the area of -15 dBV.
 An STcontroller configuration setting allows the stereo line input to be compatible with signals that have a fairly wide nominal level range.
 Located on the back panel, the jack is labeled Stereo Line In and is specifically provided to allow direct interconnection with a personal computer's analog line output.
 (This is typically the light-green-colored jack on a personal computer.)
-Using a standard patch cord with 3.5 mm 3-conductor TRS plugs on each end will make interconnection very simple.
-As is standard for personal computers and other personal electronics the Model 207 implements the jack such that the left channel is on the tip lead, the right channel is on the ring lead, and common/shield is on the sleeve lead.
-Refer to Figure 4 for a detailed view of the appropriate mating plug.
+Using a standard patch cord with 3-conductor (TRS) 3.5 mm plugs on each end will make interconnection very simple.
+As is standard for personal computers and other personal electronics, the Model 207A implements the jack such that left channel audio is on the tip lead, right channel audio is on the ring lead, and common/shield is on the sleeve lead.
+Refer to Figure 5 for a detailed view of the appropriate mating plug.